-Nikon D850 versus Nikon Df
+Nikon D850 vs Df

 The Nikon D850 and the Nikon Df are two digital cameras that were announced, respectively, in July 2017 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The D850 has a resolution of 45.4 megapixel, whereas the Df provides 16.2 MP.
+The D850 has a resolution of 45.4 megapixels, whereas the Df provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is notably smaller (13 percent) than the Nikon D850.
 Moreover, the Df is markedly lighter (24 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.